XVs32/kcauto_custom/.github/ISSUE_TEMPLATE/ticket.md

 ---
-name: ticket
+name: Ticket
-about: Ticket template
+about: Ticket template for developer

 ---